mosuka/wikipedia-jsonl/README.md

 wikipedia-jsonl is a CLI that converts Wikipedia dump XML to JSON Lines format.

+## Requirement

+This command uses [SQLite](https://sqlite.org).
+Make sure to install SQLite for your platform in advance.

 ## Download Wikipedia dumps

 Download Wikipedia dumps from [Wikimedia Downloads](https://dumps.wikimedia.org/backup-index.html).